 1 CE unit is equal to 1 hour of educational activity.
 Credit hours can be earned in ¼ hour increments (rounded up to the nearest quarter-hour).

 For CE, an hour is defined as 60 minutes of educational activity.
 Note this is NOT the same as CPE hours for other designations such as CFP or CPA.
 More information on this can be found in the CPE Hours Versus CE Hours section below.

-Many organizations offer CPE credit that may be considered for CE credit.
-However, CPE credit hours are based on a 50 minute hour, and CE credit is awarded for a 60 minute hour.
+Many organizations offer sessions that are eligible for CPE credit that may also be eligible for CE credit through the CEPI.
+However, they may qualify for different amounts of credit.
+CPE credit hours are based on a 50-minute hour, and CE credit is awarded for a 60-minute hour.
 Therefore, if a CEP or ECA submits an activity for CE that has been awarded 4 hours of CPE credit, they can count 3.5 hours of CE for that activity.
 The formula for conversion is:

 (hours of CPE credit X 50 minutes)/60 minutes = CE hours